NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Added "clear search" buttons to Download Spawnset window.
 - Added "leaderboard" column to the spawnset list in the Download Spawnset window.
 - Improved Download Spawnset window layout.
-- Added tooltips that display a spawnset's description if it has one.
+- Added tooltips that displays a spawnset's description if it has one.
 - Fixed log file not being written to.
-- Other layout improvements, small bug fixes and improvements.
+- Other layout improvements, small bug fixes, and improvements.

 #### 2.3.1.0 - July 30, 2019